timlg07/php-gulp-boilerplate/README.md

 # PHP Gulp Boilerplate

-Will run a PHP server with BrowserSync, Sass support, and ES6 Javascript with jQuery.
+Will run a PHP server with BrowserSync, Sass support, and ES6 Javascript.

 #### Install your modules
 ```